 Online aspects of the conference

 WifiThe conference and Halls should have Wifi in most areas.
-Details on this will be in the conference booklet and/or online.
+Details on this should be in your registration pack and/or online.
 Remember to be careful with security of your wireless connection.
 Wired access may not be available.
 Attempting to crack the conference network or other people's computers will result in you being thrown out of the conference or even arrested.

 IRCThere are several IRC channels which people hang around in.
 During talks there will usually be a channel for each room to which people can post a commentary or questions. #linux.conf.au on freenode is usually the main channel.

 WebsitesThere are several websites that may be separate or combined.
 The main conference Website will contain details about the official conference program, official talks and the like.
 Each Miniconf (see below) will have it's own website or area with details about it's programme and participating.
 There will also be a Wiki-type web area which can be updated by many people.
 This can be used for ad hoc updates or information.
+Usually this will be linked off the main website.
 A Planet is often setup which collects the RSS feeds from conference attendees and combines them into a single site/feed.

 Mailing ListsThere will usually be an announce and a attendees mailing list.
 Keep an eye on these for useful information.
 Try to only reply to the mailing lists if your comment is likely to be useful to everyone (and reply directly if not).